First National's commitment to privacy

 Safeguarding your information

-We review our security procedures regularly to ensure that they are being properly administered and that they remain effective and appropriate to the sensitivity of the personal information.
+We review privacy and security procedures regularly to ensure that they are being properly administered and that they remain effective and appropriate to the sensitivity of the personal information.
+We also ensure that there is a comparable

 A note about the use of Web tools such as Cookies